Hiram Warner Farnsworth: Kansas pioneer

 of that college for twenty years.
 In October 1866 he was replaced as Indian Agent by President Andrew Johnson and then in December appointed by the president to be one of three commissioners to visit and inspect Indian schools.
-In 1867 he accompanied the Indian tribal leaders to Washington, D.C. to sign treaties along with his Kaw Indian interpreter, Joe Jim.
+In 1867 he accompanied the Indian tribal leaders to Washington, D.C., to sign treaties along with his Kaw Indian interpreter, Joe Jim.
 It was customary at the time that Indian chiefs visiting Washington be photographed in full tribal regalia with their Indian Agent.
 H.W. declined that honor because he felt the Indians were being cheated of their lands and hence he did not wish to be associated with such an endeavor.

 H.W.'s interpreter, Joe Jim, is credited for giving the name of Topeka to that town.

-Later Years in Topeka
+Later years in Topeka

 In May 1867 H.W. moved his family back to Topeka to live in the home he had built at 401 Topeka Ave.

 By now his family included seven children.
-On May 21, 1867 citizens of Topeka voted to form the Topeka Board of Education and elected H.W. to that first board.
+On May 21, 1867, citizens of Topeka voted to form the Topeka Board of Education and elected H.W. to that first board.

-On September 25, 1867 H.W. signed a petition to the state of Kansas which supported voting rights for women and blacks.
+On September 25, 1867, H.W. signed a petition to the state of Kansas which supported voting rights for women and blacks.
 He was one of forty-five Kansas signers.
 In March 1869 H.W. was appointed postmaster of Topeka which position he held until 1873.
 In 1870 H.W. joined the Pilgrim Society.
 1870 was the 250th anniversary year of the Pilgrim's landing at Plymouth, Mass.

 H.W. was appointed police judge of Topeka in 1874.
 In 1876 he was elected Secretary (clerk) of the Board of Education of Topeka which office he held until his death.
 In 1876 he was elected secretary of the Topeka Masonic Lodge, a position he filled for the rest of his life.
-The Free Public Library of Topeka was founded November 12, 1878 with H.W. as one of the founders.
+The Free Public Library of Topeka was founded November 12, 1878, with H.W. as one of the founders.

 H.W. was a member of the Association of Old Settlers of Topeka because of his early arrival in 1856.

 On January 6, 1894, Harriet died.
-On July 26, 1899 H.W. died at his home in Topeka and was buried in the Topeka Cemetery sharing a tombstone with his wife Harriet.
+On July 26, 1899, H.W. died at his home in Topeka.